List of Emmerdale characters introduced in 2007: Arthur Thomas

+In December 2022, Arthur comes out as gay to Nicola King (Nicola Wheeler), Laurel's friend.
+He is supported by Nicola, Laurel, and his friends, although Elliot Windsor (Luca Hoyle) reveals Arthur's sexuality to the rest of the school.
+Arthur becomes attracted to schoolmate Marshall Hamston (Max Fletcher), who tricks Arthur into thinking he is attracted to him.
+Consequently, Arthur records a video commentary calling Marshall out for his behaviour.
+Marshall tries to talk to Arthur, but Arthur's friend April Windsor (Amelia Flanagan) hits him, and Laurel orders Marshall to stay away from her son.
+However, it emerges that Marshall really is attracted to Arthur, and is being abused by his homophobic father Colin Hamston (Mark Noble).
+Marshall escapes from Colin with Laurel's help and moves in with Arthur.
+However, their relationship does not work out and Marshall moves away to live with relatives, leaving Arthur heartbroken.
+When Arthur's friend Heath Hope (Sebastian Dowling) is killed in an accident in 2024, Arthur mourns him and organises a tribute for him.

 In August 2017, Clarke was longlisted for Best Young Actor at the Inside Soap Awards.
 He made the viewer-voted shortlist.
 On 6 November 2017, Clarke won the "Best Young Actor" accolade.

 Patricia Foster

 Patricia Foster is the mother of Jonny Foster (Richard Grieve).
 She appeared in 2007, 2008 and 2009.

 Patricia first arrives in the village in 2007 to present a £5000 cheque to her son, local farrier Jonny Foster, which he can invest in his future with his partner Paul Lambert (Matthew Bose).
 She returns in 2008 for Jonny's commitment ceremony to Paul, who had already married Jonny hours beforehand in a civil partnership.
 On 12 January 2009, Patricia returns to the village and argues with Paul outside "The Woolpack" during a divorce party being held for him by his mother, Val Pollard (Charlie Hardwick).
 Patricia tells Paul that Jonny has emigrated to Australia.
 The following day Patricia and Val talk, and Val assures her that Paul still loves Jonny and that the divorce party was not his idea.
 The bonding moment is short-lived, as they begin to argue over who is the "woman" in the relationship, and soon Patricia tries to shame Val by bringing up Paul's fling with Grayson Sinclair (Christopher Villiers).
 Just as a furious Patricia prepares to leave, Paul arrives, and talks with her privately.
 Patricia tells him that Jonny is still in love with him.